maciejmatczak/five-by-six/README.md

    - design case and pcb contour in FreeCAD
    - export designs to DXFs
    - load case DXFs into empty KiCad projects, save, close
-   - while being under `five-by-six/case` directory, run `inv circle-to-holes`, which would exchange every circle to proper M2 padded mounting holes
+   - while being under `five-by-six/case` directory, run `inv circle-to-holes`, which would exchange every circle to proper M2 padded mounting hole
  - pcb:
    - design schematic, open pcb
    - load pcb contour DXF from case design
    - route PCB
-   - run `inv circle-to-holes` which would exchange `Edge.Cuts` circles to 5mm drill holes (for standoffs)
+   - run `inv circle-to-holes` which would exchange circles to 5mm drill holes (for standoffs)
- - making fabrication files
+ - fabrication files
    - in root directory run `inv plot-all`; all gerbers should be plotted, zipped + some basic documentation and preview pdfs created as well